 Textured palms make it easy to grip wet items

-Chemical odor upon arrival
+Distinct odor upon arrival

 If you've ever scorched your fingers while loading ribs into your smoker or dropping corn cobs into boiling water, you'll appreciate the convenience of these heat-resistant gloves.
 The RAPICCA BBQ Oven Gloves are made from neoprene rubber and Kevlar, and they're fire-, water-, and stain-resistant, making them ideal for all types of cooking applications.

 These gloves have a sweat-absorbing cotton lining, as well as textured palms, which makes it easier to grip wet or greasy items.
-They can withstand temperatures over 900 degrees, and they're 14 inches long to protect your lower arms, as well.
+They can withstand temperatures over 900 degrees Fahrenheit, and they're 14 inches long to protect your lower arms, as well.
 The gloves come in several sizes, and they're ideal for handing hot items around your grill or smoker.

 Why Trust The Spruce Eats?

 Lindsay Boyers is a certified holistic nutritionist with extensive nutrition knowledge and cooking experience.
 She’s developed over 1,000 original recipes and is constantly on a mission to find the best cooking gadgets at the best prices to help make life in the kitchen or in front of the grill more streamlined and efficient.